Intersection Types and (Positive) Almost-Sure Termination: Characterising Probabilistic Termination

 \subsection{Completeness}

 The last section showed that type derivations provide lower bounds on the probability of convergence, and on the expected time to termination.
 It is now time to prove that \emph{tight} derivations approximate \emph{with arbitrary precision} the aforementioned quantities.
-The proof of completeness is based on the following probabilistic adaptation of Weighted Subject Expansion, whose proof is in \SLV{the extended version.}{the Appendix.} \begin{lemma}[Weighted Subject Expansion] Let $P$ be a closed term.
+The proof of completeness is based on the following probabilistic adaptation of Subject Expansion. \begin{lemma}[Weighted Subject Expansion] Let $P$ be a closed term.
 Assume that $P\red \mdist{q_i P_i}_{\iI}$ and that for each $\iI$, $\Pi_i \dem \oder {w_i} P_i:\at_i $.
-Then, there exists a single derivation $\Pi\dem \oder {w} P:\at $ such that $\at=\dsum_i (q_i\at_i)$ and $w\geq 1+\sum q_i w_i$. \end{lemma} We can now thus prove the dual to Theorem~\ref{th:correct} above: \begin{theorem}[Finitary Completeness] Let $M$ be a closed term.
+Then, there exists a single derivation $\Pi\dem \oder {w} P:\at $ such that $\at=\dsum_i (q_i\at_i)$ and $w\geq 1+\sum q_i w_i$. \end{lemma} The proof is in the Appendix.
+We can now thus prove the dual to Theorem~\ref{th:correct} above: \begin{theorem}[Finitary Completeness] Let $M$ be a closed term.
 For each $k\in \Nat$ there exists a \emph{tight} derivation $\Pi\dem ~ \oder w M:\at$, such that $\norm \at = \eval k M$ and $w \geq \etime k M $. \end{theorem} \begin{proof} By induction on $ k$, distinguishing some cases. \begin{varitemize} \item If $M$ is a value, then for each $k$, $\eval k M=1$ and $\etime k M =0$.
 The derivation $\oder 0 M:\mdist{1[]}$ ( Lemma~\ref{lem:normalV}) satisfies the claim. \item Otherwise, if $M$ is not a value: \begin{varitemize} \item If $k=0$, we have $\eval 0 M=0 = \etime 0 M$; the $\TZero$-rule satisfies the claim.

 \item If $k>0$, assume $M\red \mdist{p_i M_i}_{\iI}$.
 By \ih, for each $i\in I$, there exists a tight derivation $\Pi_i\dem ~ \oder {w_i} {M_i}: \at_i$, such that $\norm {\at_i}=\eval {k-1}{M_i}$ and $w_i \geq \etime {k-1}{M_i} $.
 By Weighted Subject Expansion, there exists a tight derivation $\Phi\dem \oder {w} M: \at $ such that $\norm {\at}= \sum_{\iI} p_i \norm {\at_i} $, and $w\geq \sum_{\iI}p_iw_i$.
-We conclude by Property~\ref{fact:approximants}, because $\eval k M = \sum_{\iI} p_i \eval {k-1} {M_i} = \sum_{\iI} p_i \norm{\at_i}=\norm \at$ and $\etime k M = 1+ \sum_{\iI} p_i \etime {k-1} {M_i} \leq 1+ \sum_{\iI} p_i w_i = w$. \end{varitemize} \end{varitemize} \end{proof}
+We conclude by Property~\ref{fact:approximants}, because $\eval k M = \sum_{\iI} p_i \eval {k-1} {M_i} = \sum_{\iI} p_i \norm{\at_i}=\norm \at$ and $\etime k M = 1+ \sum_{\iI} p_i \etime {k-1} {M_i} \leq 1+ \sum_{\iI} p_i w_i \leq w$. \end{varitemize} \end{varitemize} \end{proof}